 the next release branch is cut.

-Git tags are used to mark explicit Opencast versions or releases.
-Here is how a release should look like in the history:
+Git tags are used to mark Opencast releases.
+Here is how a release looks like in the history:

 this commit, make the necessary version changes to all

-pom.xml files and to the UI and create a commit and a signed
+pom.xml files and create a commit which is then finally tagged.

 For more details about how to create a release, have a look at the Release Manager Guide.